paullatzelsperger/.github-edc/contributing/styleguide.md

 ### Checkstyle as PR validation

-Apart from running Checkstyle locally as IDE plugin, we do run it on our [Github Actions pipeline](.github/workflows/verify.yaml).
+Apart from running Checkstyle locally as IDE plugin, we do run it on our [GitHub Actions pipeline](.github/workflows/verify.yaml).
 At this time, Checkstyle will only spew out warnings, but we may tighten the rules at a future time and without notice.
 This will result in failing GitHub Action pipelines.
 Also, committers might reject PRs due to Checkstyle warnings.